NikaPanchulidze/Omno/README.md

 There are two POST routes you can use.
 First one to create transaction and other one for server to receive webhooks.
 You can you http://localhost:3000/documentation (localhost can be different in your case) in your browser to use swagger in order to send POST requests.

 Ngrok is needed to receive webhooks locally.
-When you create a transaction, Omno server send webhook.
-If we want to catch it, we need to make our local host to be reachable from outside world.
-That's why we use Ngrok to get public address for local host.
+When you create a transaction, Omno server sends webhook.
+If we want to catch it, we need to make our localhost reachable from outside world.
+That's why we use Ngrok to get public address for localhost.

 ## How to install Ngrok